electron/electron/docs/api/protocol.md

 [net error list][net-error].

-By default the `scheme` is treated like `http:`, which is parsed differently than protocols that follow the "generic URI syntax" like `file:`, so you probably want to call `protocol.registerStandardSchemes` to have your scheme treated as a standard scheme.
+By default the `scheme` is treated like `http:`, which is parsed differently than protocols that follow the "generic URI syntax" like `file:`.

 ### `protocol.registerBufferProtocol(scheme, handler[, completion])`